+Visits requiring access to the Bravo ranges would be coordinated with the Navy and allowed if compatible with Navy training activities and range safety.
 Alternative 3 would have the same impacts as Alternative 2 to transportation near B-20.
 Public access changes under Alternative 3 would be the same as described under Alternative 2.
 Therefore, public access would not result in a significant impact on transportation routes near B-20.
 The withdrawal land to the east of unpaved East County Road would remain open for public transit.
 There would be no change to the LOS in or near B-20.
-The closure of the B-20 Access Road, combined with the expansion of the B-20 range, would result in minimal impacts to transportation because the Navy is the only currently authorized user of the road, and because no trips were counted during data collection for the Transportation Study (see Supporting Study: Transportation Study [available at http://frtcmodernization.com]).
+The closure of the B-20 Access Road, combined with the expansion of the B-20 range, would result in minimal impacts to transportation because the Navy is the only currently authorized user of the road, and because no trips were counted during data collection for the Transportation Study (see Supporting Study: Transportation/Traffic Study for the Fallon Range Training Complex, available at https://frtcmodernization.com).